 However, this behaviour has also placed an additional burden on cleaners and hall staff, who would have had to clear the mess made.
 Beyond a general inconvenience, cleaning workers at UCL are already subjected to increased risks, as a report from IWGB suggests that they have not been provided with adequate safety equipment such as gloves and masks.

 IWGB are calling on UCL to “immediately complete robust health and safety risk assessments and demonstrate the implementation of strict health and safety protocols”.
 The provision of Personal Protective Equipment (PPE), such as hand sanitisers, masks, and two sets of gloves a day, is a basic necessity, which would help reduce harm to workers’ health.
 Additionally, IWGB also want to ensure that safety measures are tightened for students living in halls of residence at UCL.

 Student accommodation has been deemed ‘high risk’ because of the volume of students living in close proximity to each other; cleaners nevertheless are expected to clean these areas.
 To maximise workers’ safety, they are proposing that spaces which students are self-isolating in, including kitchens and toilets, are cleaned by specialist subcontractors, to ensure these areas are disinfected properly.

-At a time when many are practising social distancing, cleaning staff are still trying their best to work to their capacity, and we need to ensure that their safety is prioritised in the same way as all other staff and students at UCL.
+With the escalating cases of COVID-19, and at a time when many are practising social distancing, cleaning staff are still trying their best to work to their capacity, and we need to ensure that their safety is prioritised in the same way as all other staff and students at UCL.